bcodeworks/bcodeworks.github.io/README.md

 QUEERQUEST
->flag to check flag
+type "flag" to check flag
->greet to greet strangers
->return to go back to the left
->cat to greet cat
->leave to leave room
+type "return" to go back to the left type "greet" to greet strangers type "cat" to greet cat type "leave" to leave room